FilOzone/filecoin-services-payments/README.md

 ## Contributing

 We welcome contributions to the payments contract!
 To ensure consistency and quality across the project, please follow these guidelines when contributing.

+### Before Contributing

+- **New Features**: Always create an issue first and discuss with maintainers before implementing new features.
+This ensures alignment with project goals and prevents duplicate work.
+- **Bug Fixes**: While you can submit bug fix PRs without prior issues, please include detailed reproduction steps in your PR description.

+### Pull Request Guidelines

+- **Link to Issue**: All feature PRs should reference a related issue (e.g., "Closes #123" or "Addresses #456").
+- **Clear Description**: Provide a detailed description of what your PR does, why it's needed, and how to test it.
+- **Tests**: Include comprehensive tests for new functionality or bug fixes.
+- **Documentation**: Update relevant documentation for any API or behavior changes.

 ### Commit Message Guidelines